cmahnke/ric-unknownartist/content/about/index.md

 ## Questions?

 I’m happy to answer questions using [mail](mailto:ric-unknownartist@projektemacher.org).
-But keep in mind that I’m not expert or art dealer.
+But keep in mind that I’m not an art dealer.

 ## Why Ric?